BY STEPHEN KABOYO

 In the global currency markets, the US dollar traded shy of recent highs after its back to back gains in two weeks as upbeat data bolstered expectations that the US economy would recover from the pandemic faster than most of its peers.

 Outlook point to a stable unit as demand remains subdued mainly on account of low business activity.
 In the short to medium term, the fragile economy and high levels of debt which continue to rise will limit the shilling appreciation potential.

-The author is the managing director, Alpha Capital Partners
+The writer is the managing director Alpha Capital Partners, a financial advisory firm.